Areas of expertise:

-Peri Rosenstein is a senior scientist for livestock methane, and she focuses on quantifying and reducing global livestock enteric and manure methane emissions.
+Peri Rosenstein is a senior scientist for livestock systems, and she focuses on quantifying and reducing global livestock enteric and manure methane emissions.
 She partners with a variety of stakeholders to advance strategies to sustainably mitigate the impact of agriculture on climate change.

 Peri is a veterinarian with a background in public health and epidemiology.
 Most recently, she worked for Merck Animal Health in clinical research to develop new companion animal and livestock pharmaceutical and biological products.
 She holds a veterinary degree from the University of Pennsylvania School of Veterinary Medicine and a bachelor’s degree in Ecology and Evolutionary Biology from Princeton University.
 She grew up on a backyard farm in New Jersey.